-Forget what you know about earth sciences and think law.
+Forget what you know about hard science and think about the law.
 By statute all solar panels are pervious in Maryland.

-Of course that doesn’t mean that rain actually passes through the solar panels or that in Maryland the panels are constructed to be any more permeable than elsewhere.
-Maryland is not trying to alter the laws of science, but rather seeking through public policy to prioritize environmental stewardship.
+Of course, that doesn’t mean that rain actually passes through the solar panels or that in Maryland the panels are constructed to be any more permeable than elsewhere.
+Maryland is not trying to alter the laws of science, but rather seeking through legislated public policy to prioritize environmental stewardship.

 Chapter 702 of the Session Laws of 2012 makes law that,

 For the purposes of issuing a permit or variance relating to zoning, construction, or stormwater for a project to install a solar panel, any calculation relating to the impervious surface of the project required by the State or local governing authority issuing the permit or variance may include only the foundation or base supporting the solar panel.